haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/howto/price_rendering.md

 github_link: ui_comp_guide/howto/price_rendering.md
 ---

-This article shows how templates and UI components work together to render the price for any product listing(e.g. category, widget, etc).
+This article shows how templates and UI 组件 work together to render the price for any product listing(e.g. category, widget, etc).

 ## About Magento price handling